fenetikm/falcon/README.md

 ![git snapshot](https://raw.githubusercontent.com/fenetikm/falcon/master/support/snaps/gitr.png)

-Screenshots taken on macOS running iTerm2, tmux and neovim (where applicable).
+Screenshots taken on macOS running iTerm2, tmux and Neovim (where applicable).
 Font is FiraCode with ligatures enabled.
 In daily use I use kitty for it's sheer speed but iTerm2 makes perty piccies.

 **Note:** Some syntax colour highlighting choices will depend on which syntax highlighting plugins you use.
-The above was created using the polyglot syntax plugin (except for Yaml).
+The above was created using the polyglot syntax vim plugin (except for Yaml).

 ## Similar default terminal colours